mills-lab/spectre/README.md

-	--full, enables calculation of un-windowed spectral coherence over full length of transcript --floss, enables calculation of FLOSS metric (Ingolia, 2014) for each transcript --orfscore, enables calculation of ORFscore (Bazzini, 2014) for each transcript --discovery, enables "Discovery Mode" see README for details (not yet supported) --sanitize, removes overlapping and proximally-located transcripts from analyses --verbose, print additional optional metrics to the output file
+	--full, enables calculation of un-windowed spectral coherence over full length of transcript --floss, enables calculation of FLOSS metric (Ingolia, 2014) for each transcript --orfscore, enables calculation of ORFscore (Bazzini, 2014) for each transcript
 ```

 ##Test Data: